RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/menu.md

 ---
 layout: classic-docs
-title: Frontend - Dynamic module menu
+title: Frontend - Dynamic module Menu
 short-title: menu
 ---

 ## Description

-This module is a dynamic configurable module for the configurable interfaces.
+This module is a dynamic configurable module to be used in REGARDS user interfaces.
+It displays display as an horizontal bar containing the following elements:
-This module display an horizontal top bar containing the functions :
+  * Title (when displayMode is ADMIN_* mode)

-  - Authentication (activation by configuration)
+  * Navigation links and sections (when displayMode is USER or PREVIEW), enabled by configuration
-  - Theme selector (activation by configuration)
+  * Authentication (enabled by configuration)
-  - Language selector (activation by configuration)
+  * Theme selector (enabled by configuration)
-  - Project about page (activation by configuration)
+  * Language selector (enabled by configuration)
-  - Contacts (activation by configuration)
+  * Project about page (enabled by configuration)
-  - Navigation menu
+  * Contacts (enabled by configuration)

 ## Module structure